vuestorefront/vue-storefront/README.md

 yarn
 ```

-> Vue Storefront supports only **Yarn** package manager.
+> Alokai supports only **Yarn** package manager.
 If you don't have it installed, please follow the [official Yarn installation guide](https://yarnpkg.com/getting-started/install).

 ### **Step 3: Configure the project** ⚙️